-Religious Studies GCSE students study Christian and Muslim belief in God, and religious lives.
-From this, they explore some of the fundamental questions of human existence and what it means to be religious.
-You will study Christian and non-religious views towards philosophy of religion and social justice, as well as Islamic and non-religious views towards crime & punishment, and peace & conflict.
-In doing so, you will learn how to interpret and evaluate information, and communicate and apply your knowledge of Christianity and Islam to real world issues.
+GCSE RS students explore both Christian and Muslim beliefs and lives in relation to some of the fundamental questions of human existence and what it means to be religious.
+In doing so, students learn how to interpret and evaluate information, and communicate and apply their knowledge of Christianity and Islam to real world issues.
 First and foremost, the course develops critical thinking and problem-solving skills.
 To this end, discussions and debates are a key component of the learning process.
 You will be encouraged to form your own opinions on these issues and to consider why people may disagree with you.